Personal Injury & Wrongful Death in Monroe, GA

 At Hanks, Ballard & Barth we have spent years working, and often collaborating with others, to find justice and compensation for families who have lost loved ones because of the actions of others.
 Whether from accidents caused by the neglect of someone else, or from the intentional or criminal acts of another, our Wrongful Death and Personal Injury Lawyers assist families as they seek justice on behalf of their loved one, and look to move forward without the love, companionship, and support of a family member.

 Accidents and injuries can happen without warning.
 It doesn’t matter whether you are at work, in a store, walking on the sidewalk or on the road.
 You can get hurt anywhere regardless of the activity.
 In many instances, the injuries could have been avoided if those responsible had not acted carelessly or had fulfilled legal obligations.
 In these situations, you could receive compensation for pain and suffering, medical expenses, and lost wages.

-We have been involved in a variety of personal injury and wrongful death matters, recovering the necessary compensation our clients needed.
+We have been involved in a variety of personal injury and wrongful death matters in Monroe, GA, recovering the necessary compensation our clients needed.

 What is a Wrongful Death Claim?

 When someone dies due to the negligent or unlawful behavior of another person, families of the deceased, or the personal representative of the deceased person’s estate, may file a wrongful death claim against the responsible individual.
 In the State of Georgia, wrongful death suits are filed by the surviving family members such as a surviving spouse, children, or parents.

 Wrongful Death suits may pertain to any situation where the defendant’s unsafe practices or actions directly contributed to the person’s death.
 Wrongful death suits are usually resolved by way of settlement negotiations or a trial before a jury.
 Either way, effective representation is necessary.

 What is the typical process for a Wrongful Death claim?